Bayonne: Bridges

 There are several bridges over both the Nive and the Adour, linking the various districts.

 Coming from upstream on the Adour, there is the A63 bridge, then the Saint-Frédéric bridge which carries the D 810, then the railway bridge that replaced the old Eiffel iron bridge, the Saint-Esprit bridge, and finally the Grenet bridge.
 The Saint-Esprit bridge connects the Saint-Esprit district to the Amiral-Bergeret dock just upstream of the confluence with the river Nive.
 In 1845, the old bridge, originally made of wood, was rebuilt in masonry with seven arches supporting a deck 230 m wide.
-It was then called the Nemours Bridge in honour of Louis of Orleans, sixth Duke of Nemours, who laid the first stone.
+It was then called the Nemours Bridge (not to be confused with the Grand pont de Nemours) in honour of Louis of Orleans, sixth Duke of Nemours, who laid the first stone.
 The bridge was finally called Saint-Esprit.
 Until 1868, the bridge had a moving span near the left bank.
 It was expanded in 1912 to facilitate the movement of horse-drawn carriages and motor vehicles.

 On the Nive coming from upstream to downstream, there is the A63 bridge then the Pont Blanc (White bridge) railway bridge, and then D810 bridge, the Génie bridge (or Pont Millitaire), the Pannecau bridge, the Marengo bridge leading to the covered markets, and the Mayou Bridge.
 The Pannecau bridge was long named Bertaco bridge and was rebuilt in masonry under Napoleon III.
 According to François Lafitte Houssat, "[...] a municipal ordinance of 1327 provided for the imprisonment of any quarrellsome woman of bad character in an iron cage dropped into the waters of the Nive River from the bridge.
 The practice lasted until 1780 [...]"
 This punishment bore the evocative name of cubainhade.